nrwl/nx/docs/shared/guides/nx-and-ts.md

 Thanks to [“Target Dependencies” (`dependsOn`)](/configuration/projectjson#dependson) property under the `publish` target, Nx runs the `build` target automatically before Nx runs `publish`.
 And of course, if `build` has already run, it won't execute again, thanks to [Nx computation caching](/using-nx/caching).

+{% callout type="note" title="Only to get you started" %}
-> The generated `publish.mjs` script is a minimal version of what a publishing process looks like.
+The generated `publish.mjs` script is a minimal version of what a publishing process looks like.
 You can definitely add more to it as you see fit for your project.
-For example: you can add a capability to automatic increment the version
+For example: you can add a capability to automatic increment the version.
+{% /callout %}

 ### Manual setup